It’s Movie Night with Ingmar Bergman. Let the dancing begin!

 Whoa.
 Not unhopeful!
 This is Bergman, right?

 I am ambivalent about Bergman.
 The craftsmanship is evident.
 The tricks with light and dark are mesmerizing.
 I am always impressed…and usually bored.
 The films are tedious.
-I don’t require a car crash every thirty seconds but I appreciate an occasional pulse.
+I don’t require a car crash every thirty seconds but I do appreciate an occasional pulse.

-I know Mr. Bergman was famously influenced by the films of Carl Theodore Dreyer (whom I admire) and you can see this when his camera dwells on the faces of his actors, most especially in WINTER LIGHT.
-But in Dreyer’s films, JOAN OF ARC as an excellent example, while the actors’ faces are the main tool for telling the story, those faces don’t feel static or tedious.
+I know Mr. Bergman was famously influenced by the films of Carl Theodore Dreyer (whom I admire) and you can see this when his camera dwells on the faces of his actors, most especially in Winter Light.
+But in Dreyer’s films, Joan of Arc as an excellent example, while the actors’ faces are the main tool for telling the story, those faces don’t feel static or tedious.
 Bergman misses this distinction.